 How is AIDS-related lymphoma diagnosed in a child?

-If your child has AIDS, he or she will be checked often for changes, including those that might be signs of AIDS-related lymphoma.
+If your child has HIV, he or she will be checked often for changes.
+This includes changes that might be signs of AIDS-related lymphoma.
 Your child's healthcare provider will ask about your child's health history and symptoms.
-He or she will examine your child.
-Your child may have tests such as:
+A physical exam will be done.
+Your child may need tests such as:

 - Tissue and lymph node biopsy.
-Samples of tissue are taken from the lymph nodes or other body tissue.
+Small tissue samplesare taken from the lymph nodes or other body tissue.
 They’re checked with a microscope for cancer cells.

 - Ultrasound.
 This is also called sonography.
-Sound waves and a computer are used to make pictures of blood vessels, tissues, and organs.
+Sound waves and a computer are used to make pictures of lymph nodes, blood vessels, tissues, and organs.

 - Pleural or peritoneal fluid sampling.
-Fluid is removed from around the lungs (pleura) or abdomen (peritoneum).
+Fluid is removed from around the lungsor the belly.
 The fluid is checked for cancer cells.

 How is AIDS-related lymphoma treated in a child?

-Treatment will depend on the type and stage.
+Treatment will depend on the type and stage of lymphoma.
 It will also depend on:

-- When your child first received treatment for HIV/AIDS
+- When your child first had treatment for HIV/AIDS

 - If the cancer has spread to the brain or spinal cord

-- If there are chromosomal changes in the cancer cells
+- If there are gene changes in the cancer cells

 Treatment may include any of the below:

-- Chemotherapy.
+- Chemotherapy (chemo).
 These are medicines that kill cancer cells or stop them from growing.
-They may be given into the vein (IV), injected into tissue, or taken by mouth.
+This is the main treatment for lymphoma.

 - Monoclonal antibodies.
 This is a type of targeted therapy that's made to focus on and kill the cancer cells.
 It causes littleharm to healthy cells.

 Your child will need follow-up care during and after treatment to: